 The movie ends with one scene from each of the last two Kenneth Lonergan films: Margaret (2011) and Manchester by the Sea (2016).
 In the first, an exasperated Matthew Broderick tells Anna Paquin to stop smoking marijuana in Central Park.
 In the second, a repressed Matthew Broderick shares an awkward meal with Gretchen Mol and Casey Affleck.

-TL;DR – Mysterious and provocative, Room 237 is a fascinating journey into the many identities of Matthew Broderick.
+TL;DR – Mysterious and provocative, The Best of Matthew Broderick is a fascinating journey into the many identities of Matthew Broderick.

 What the rest of the critics are saying: